ibm-cloud-docs/power-iaas/ordering-direct-link.md

 Dircet Link 2.0 is available in all current locations except Washington, D.C.
 04 and Toronto 1.
 For Washington, D.C.
 04 and Toronto 1 locations, you must use [IBM Cloud Direct Link on Classic](/docs/direct-link?topic=direct-link-about-ibm-cloud-direct-link){: new_window}{: external}.
 Moreover, if you are using Direct Link Connect on Classic in any current location, you can continue to use it with Power Systems Virtual Server.
 If you want to use Direct Link Connect 2.0, you must order a new Direct Link Connect 2.0 connection.
 {: note}

-The {{site.data.keyword.powerSys_notm}} offering now includes a highly available 5 Gbps connection to IBM Cloud services.
-The 5 Gbps connection is set up in a high availability (HA) configuration at **$0 for each customer per datacenter**.
+The {{site.data.keyword.powerSys_notm}} offering includes a highly available 5 Gbps connection to IBM Cloud services at no cost for each customer per data center.
 If desired, you can select the global routing option for these links at no cost.
-This change allows you to set up connectivity between the {{site.data.keyword.powerSys_notm}} service and other IBM Cloud resources without adding any additional costs.
 Over the next few months, the {{site.data.keyword.powerSys_notm}} service plans to continue to evolve its network connectivity capabilities through further automation and integration.
 To learn more about this offer, see [Getting started with IBM Cloud Direct Link on Classic](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link){: new_window}{: external}.

 ## Ordering Direct Link Connect 2.0
 {: #order-direct-link-connect-2.0}